 LBA Addresses Basketball England’s Safeguarding Requirements

-Recently, Basketball England announced that an immediate reprioritisation of qualifications, facilitating the licensing of coaches within the organisation, has occurred.
-The adjustment means that all coaches of players aged 18 years or under, must possess a DBS and current safeguarding certificate, in addition to existing coaching qualifications, in order to be a licensed coach with Basketball England.
-Furthermore, the full extent of this regulation obliges the possession of these certificates even when only one player of 18 years or under is in attendance.
+Recently, Basketball England announced that an ‘immediate reprioritisation of qualifications, facilitating the licensing of coaches within the organisation’, has occurred.
+The adjustment means that all who officiate and coach players aged 18 years or under must possess a DBS and current safeguarding certificate, in addition to existing coaching and officiating qualifications, in order to be a licensed coach or official with Basketball England.
+In fact, the full extent of this regulation obliges the possession of these certificates even when only one player of 18 years or under is in attendance.

-We are proud to announce that London Basketball Association will actively assist in the further training of coaches in preparation for the 2017-2018 season.
-We are offering 13 separate personal development courses relevant to the wellbeing of our players.
-We are offering two safeguarding qualification courses, one concentrating on safeguarding children, the other on safeguarding adults, and several others courses ranging from first aid to online safety.
+With that said, we at the London Basketball Association are proud to announce that we will be actively assisting in providing this extra training in preparation for the 2017-2018 season.
+We are offering free access to 13 personal development courses relevant to the wellbeing of our players.
+This includes two specialist safeguarding qualification courses, one focused on work with children, the other with adults, alongside several others certified courses ranging from first aid to online safety.